fdyess/student/navigation/about.md

 ### Culture, Family, and Fun

 - My family comes from many places, such as China, England, and Germany.
-- I have one sibling and one pet, a dog.
+- I have one sibling and one dog.
 - The gallery of pics has some of my family, fun, and culture.

 <comment>